azat-io/you-dont-know-js-ru/async & performance/ch3.md

 Once you create a Promise and register a fulfillment and/or rejection handler for it, there's nothing external you can do to stop that progression if something else happens to make that task moot.

-**Note:** Many Promise abstraction libraries provide facilities to cancel Promises, but this is a terrible idea!
+**Примечание** Many Promise abstraction libraries provide facilities to cancel Promises, but this is a terrible idea!
 Many developers wish Promises had natively been designed with external cancelation capability, but the problem is that it would let one consumer/observer of a Promise affect some other consumer's ability to observe that same Promise.
 This violates the future-value's trustability (external immutability), but morever is the embodiment of the "action at a distance" anti-pattern (http://en.wikipedia.org/wiki/Action_at_a_distance_%28computer_programming%29).
 Regardless of how useful it seems, it will actually lead you straight back into the same nightmares as callbacks.

 Consider our Promise timeout scenario from earlier: